franks42/clj-ns-browser/README.md

 * Window is a bit "jittery" - sometimes rescales window for different content of text-area - gota find out how to stop automatic vertical grow

-* Sometimes the button event seem to fire off multiple times for a single click... not sure what to do about that...

 * code examples seem to refer to clojure 1.2 instead of 1.3, which is obvious when you bring clojuredocs up in the browser - probably issue in either clojuredocs or cd-client (?)